bixb922/umidiparser/README.md

 is raised.
 ValueError is raised if no header present, or too short.
 ValueError is raised if the header contains SMPTE time codes (not supported).
-Chunks after the header that are not tracks identified with the Mark headerare ignored.
+Chunks after the header that are not tracks identified with the MTrk header are ignored.

 ## MidiFile Methods